Edit Blog Post

 .
 These scholarships guarantee the girls the opportunity of a complete and full education through to Year 12.

 Sincere thanks to Robbie and Al for their willingness to help whenever needed.
 Robbie spent her time tirelessly working in the Lifestart Foundation Workshop.
-Her volunteering role was sales and customer service and during her time with
+Her volunteering role was sales and customer service and during her time with us the workshop sales improved dramatically.

 175 Ly Thai To